Gabriela-Nunez/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+   React JS is an User Interface Component library.
+It is scalable and reusable.
+The problem it solves is renders only the changes made to virtual DOM and then later on to the actual DOM.
+For example when one user's photo is liked it will only update that particular change to the vitual DOM.

 1. Describe component state.
+   The state of component is an object that holds data that may have a change throughout the life cycle of the component.
+You have a varible that sets the starting mark and then another variable that saves the changes.

 1. Describe props.
+   We use Props when we want to pass down information held on state from one component to another.
+Props are read only and we must never mutate props directly.
+This insure we can detect any issues accurately and efficiently.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+   A side effect is anything that affects something outside of the scope of the function being executed.
+The way that you sync effects to a certain state or props is by using useEffect.
+Whenever props will change we will use the state (second parameter) inside useEffect.